 The application is available online by visiting www.citydataservices.net.
 All proposals must be submitted electronically.
 A deadline is provided for the submission of proposals.
 It is normally a minimum of thirty (30) days from the day the NOFA application notice is published.
 Applications that are incomplete, lack required attachments, or applications submitted after the published deadline are not to be considered for funding.
-After the closing date, proposals are first reviewed for completeness and then evaluated against applicable HUD regulations, the City's CP, City Council goals and objectives, and other related City policies (e.g., General Plan).
-Funding recommendations are developed by staff from the City's Housing Division, the CoC, and external County agency staff, taking into account total available funds, applicant experience, project readiness and feasibility, leveraging of funds, track record with City (when applicable), and likelihood for timely use of HUD funds.
+After the closing date, proposals are first reviewed for completeness and then evaluated against applicable HUD regulations, the City's CP, City Council goals and objectives, and other related City policy (e.g., General Plan).
+Funding recommendations are developed by housing staff taking into account total available funds, applicant experience, project readiness and feasibility, leveraging of funds, track record with City (when applicable), and likelihood for timely use of HUD funds.